petebunting/Sfm/README.rst

 **PPX.sh**

-- A script to process a GNSS and associated photographs outputting orthomosaic, DSM and point cloud (.ply) file
+- A script to process a GNSS and associated photographs outputting orthomosaic, DSM and point cloud (.ply) file Will process anything with a csv GNSS (in the correct format) and photos.
+This uses Malt for dense matching

 **Drone.sh**

-- A script to process photographs with complete exif information outputting orthomosaic, DSM and point cloud (.ply) file Typically a DJI phantom or other such platform
+- A script to process photographs with complete exif information outputting orthomosaic, DSM and point cloud (.ply) file Typically a DJI phantom or other such platform.
+This uses Malt for dense matching

+**DronePIMs.sh**

+- A script like the 2 previous but using the PIMs algorithm

 **write_tiles.py**